pyusb/pyusb/README.rst

 Footnotes
 ---------

 ..
+[1] On systems that still default to Python 2, replace ``python`` with ``python3``.

-[1] Unline PyUSB, pyocd/libusb-package uses the more restrictive Apache 2.0
+..
+[2] Unlike PyUSB, pyocd/libusb-package uses the more restrictive Apache 2.0
    license.

 ..
-[2] While pyocd/libusb-package supports platforms other than Windows,
+[3] While pyocd/libusb-package supports platforms other than Windows,
    there are advantages to sticking to a system-provided libusb, if it is available and the platform has a robust package manager (e.g. Linux, BSD, macOS with Homebrew).